The Most Common & Most Desired Nose Shapes: Which Nose Is Yours?

 One of the biggest myths about nose jobs is that they are purely cosmetic.

 We mentioned earlier how rhinoplasty could be used to treat a deviated septum.
 The septum is a thin wall of bone and cartilage located between the nostrils, going up the centre of your nasal passageways.
 In an ideal scenario, the septum would perfectly align straight up the length of your nose.
 However, in more cases than not, the septum deviates to one (or both) sides, causing a slight blockage in the nasal passageway.
-A deviated septum can occur either through natural genetic formation or due to injures which cause breakage.
+A deviated septum can occur either through natural genetic formation or due to injuries which cause breakage.

 Having a deviated septum is incredibly common – it is estimated close to 80% of people have one.
 In most cases, the deviation is usually subtle enough that most go their whole lives without noticing.
 However, in cases of a more significant deviation, symptoms such as breathing problems, nosebleeds, infection, snoring and sleep apnea may all be prevalent.